JavierBaltar/awx-getting-started/README.md

 ![](awx-notifications.png)

 ## Docker Security
-Docker offers the Docker Bench for Security script (https://github.com/docker/docker-bench-security) , which checks a Docker configuration against the published hardening guide: CIS DOCKER 1.12.0 BENCHMARK V1.0.0 (link).
+Docker offers the Docker Bench for Security script (https://github.com/docker/docker-bench-security) , which checks a Docker configuration against the published hardening guide: CIS DOCKER 1.12.0 BENCHMARK V1.0.0
 You can just download the script and run it straight from your host.
-Once you have run the script, you will be presented the output shown below:
+Once you have run the script, you will be presented the output shown below

 ![](dockerSecurity.gif)